pjaew94/Carney-Assessment-Steps-2-and-3-Jae-Park/README.md

 ## Set Up

 1\.
-Ensure that the server for this application is running on port 5000 before starting You can find the server with part 1 task completed by me here: https://github.com/pjaew94/code-test-express
+Ensure that the server for this application is running on port 5000 before starting.
+You can find the server with part 1 task completed by me here: https://github.com/pjaew94/code-test-express